 What is Green Bond?

-Green bonds are a special type of financial markets bonds that has all the characteristics and pay-out structures of fixed income financial instruments but their end use is dedicated for environmental and climate change projects such as that aimed development of renewable energy resources, pollution minimization, etc.
+Green bonds are a special type of financial markets bonds that has all the characteristics and pay-out structures of fixed income financial instruments but their end use is dedicated to environmental and climate change projects such as that aimed development of renewable energy resources, pollution minimization, etc.

 Origin of Green Bonds